lm3nitro/Projects/SIEM/Splunk/Splunk Install.md

 Splunk is utilized for conducting business and web analytics, managing applications, ensuring compliance, and enhancing security measures.
 Splunk is a SIEM (security information and event management) solution.
 It gathers data from logs, sensors, applications, and more, and organizes it so that users can perform searches to uncover insights, trends, and potential problems.
 It allows you to investigate and solve issues, monitor performance, and improve security across your IT infrastructure.

 ### Scope:
 I will be installing Splunk on my Ubuntu 22.04 VM in my home environment.
 I will also cover hot to install additional Add-Ons.
-Having add-ons will simplify the process of ingesting data from various sources (applications, servers, firewalls. etc).
-I will then be sending a veriety of logs to my Splunk instance, however, this will be covered as part of a seperate project.
-I will start with the creation of my VM that will host Splunk and then take a deep dive into the isntallation of Splunk itself.
+Having add-ons will simplify the process of ingesting data from various sources (applications, servers, firewalls, etc.).
+I will then be sending a variety of logs to my Splunk instance, however, this will be covered as part of a separate project.
+I will start with the creation of my VM that will host Splunk and then take a deep dive into the installation of Splunk itself.

 ### Tools and Technology:
 Ubuntu and Splunk

 ## Create VM

 For my environment, I decided to use Ubuntu 22.04 to install Splunk.
 To begin, I will set-up my VM and install Splunk.
-I am using VMWare Workstation 16 Pro and set the VM to the following perameters:
+I am using VMWare Workstation 16 Pro and set the VM to the following parameters:

 ![Pasted image 20240328164129](https://github.com/lm3nitro/Projects/assets/55665256/774bffde-b410-41df-9cd9-b49beb1a3fc1)